-Approximately 14 years since the show went off the air, the cast of ABC hit sitcom Sabrina the Teenage Witch reunited at Stan Lee Comic Con in Los Angeles.
+Approximately 14 years since the show went off the air, the cast of ABC hit sitcom Sabrina the Teenage Witch reunited at Stan Lee Comic-Con in Los Angeles in October 2017.
 All of your favorites were there, including both of Sabrina’s primary love interests, Harvey (Nate Richert) and Josh (David Lasher), as well as her roommates Morgan (Elisa Donovan) and Roxie (Soleil Moon Frye) and her aunts, Hilda (Caroline Rhea) and Zelda (Beth Broderick).

 Of course, Sabrina (Melissa Joan Hart) was present, as was the voice of her cat, Salem (Nick Bakay).
 Here’s what we learned about what the set was like, who everyone’s favorite cast member to work with was, and what they think of the upcoming CW reboot.